allegroai/clearml-docs/docs/clearml_data/clearml_data_cli.md

 :::tip Dataset ID
-* For datasets created with `clearml` v1.6 or newer on ClearML Server v1.6 or newer, find the ID in the dataset version’s info panel in the [Dataset UI](../webapp/datasets/webapp_dataset_viewing.md).
+* For datasets created with `clearml` v1.6 or newer on ClearML Server v1.6 or newer, find the ID in the dataset version's info panel in the [Dataset UI](../webapp/datasets/webapp_dataset_viewing.md).
   For datasets created with earlier versions of `clearml`, or if using an earlier version of ClearML Server, find the ID in the task header of the [dataset task's info panel](../webapp/webapp_exp_track_visual.md).
 * clearml-data works in a stateful mode so once a new dataset is created, the following commands do not require the `--id` flag.